-We will display the post(cards) on our site in a Pinterest-style grid.
-Readers can select and arrange post(cards) into their own theoretical formations of the en dehors garde, exporting the results as a PDF.
+We display the post(cards) on our site in a Pinterest-style grid.
+Readers may select and arrange post(cards) into their own theoretical formations of the en dehors garde, exporting the results as a PDF.
 In this way, readers participate in the ongoing production of feminist theory of the en dehors garde.

 Via this new production process, theory becomes plural, elastic, and mutable, rather than fixed and hierarchical.
 Our method is feminist in its collaborative, decentralized structure, which defies the expectation of a single authority or unified argument.